8bitDesigner/better-unix-manuals/README.md

-# Prettier Online Unix Manualss
+# Prettier Online Unix Manuals
 This Chrome extension applies a basic stylesheet to manual pages on the [Linux Documentation Project](http://tldp.org/) and [GNU's manual pages](https://www.gnu.org/)